ILLUVRSE/Main/finance/README.md

 # Finance & Billing — Core Module

 ## # Purpose
-This directory contains the Finance & Billing artifacts for ILLUVRSE: the double-entry ledger, invoicing, payments, escrow, royalties, tax reporting, and audit-proof generation.
-Finance guarantees accounting correctness, auditable proofs, and governed flows for high-risk financial actions.
+Finance is responsible for the double-entry ledger, invoicing, payments, escrow, royalties, tax reporting, and cryptographically auditable proofs.
+Finance guarantees accounting correctness, signed exportable proofs, and governed flows for high-risk financial actions.

 ## # Location
 All files for Finance live under:

-~/ILLUVRSE/Main/finance/
+`~/ILLUVRSE/Main/finance/`

 ## # Files in this module
 - `finance-spec.md` — core finance specification (already present).
 - `README.md` — this file.
 - `deployment.md` — deployment & infra guidance (to be created).
 - `api.md` — API surface and examples (to be created).
 - `acceptance-criteria.md` — testable checks for Finance (to be created).
-- `.gitignore` — local ignores for runtime files (to be created).

 ## # How to use this module
-1. Read `finance-spec.md` to understand the ledger model, invoice lifecycle, escrow, royalties, tax, and audit-proof requirements.
+1. Read `finance-spec.md` to understand ledger model, journal entries, invoice lifecycle, escrow rules, royalty splits, and audit-proof expectations.
-2. Implement Finance as a secure, isolated service with its own DB and strict access controls.
-All mutating operations must emit Kernel AuditEvents and support multisig gating for high-risk flows.
+2. Implement Finance as an isolated service with its own DB and strict access controls.
+Provide:
-3. Integrate with Marketplace for orders, with payment providers (Stripe) for payments/refunds, and with Kernel for manifest linkage and multisig workflows.
-4. Ensure double-entry journal integrity: every posted journal entry must balance and be cryptographically provable (hash + signature).
+   * A double-entry journal API that ensures every posted journal entry balances.
-5. Provide reconciliation tooling, export formats for auditors, and signed proofs for ledger ranges.
+   * Signed proofs for ledger ranges (hash chains + signatures via KMS/HSM).
+   * Export formats for auditors and reconciliation tooling.
+   * Integration points for Marketplace (orders), Payment Provider (Stripe), and Payout orchestration.

 ## # Security & governance
-- Finance is a high-trust service: run in an isolated environment with strict network controls.
+- Finance must run in a high-trust isolated environment.
-- Use KMS/HSM for signing ledger proofs and rotate keys per policy.
-Signing keys never leave HSM in plaintext.
+- Use KMS/HSM for signing ledger proofs and never export private keys.
-- Enforce mTLS for service-to-service calls and OIDC/SSO with 2FA for human access.
+- mTLS for service-to-service calls and OIDC/SSO with 2FA for human access.
-- High-value actions (large payouts, escrow release) must require multisig approval and be auditable.
+- High-value actions require multisig approval and must be auditable.

 ## # Audit & compliance
 - Ledger segments, invoices, payments, and payouts must be exportable as canonicalized, signed packages for auditors.
 - Retain ledger and audit archives per legal policy and provide verification tools for signatures and hash chains.
-- Tax reports and evidence must be generated per jurisdiction with stored supporting documentation.

 ## # Acceptance & sign-off
-Finance is accepted when the acceptance criteria in `finance-spec.md` are implemented and validated: balanced journal entries, invoice lifecycle, payment integration, payout flows, escrow handling, tax reporting, and signed audit proofs.
+Finance is accepted when ledger integrity and settlement flows are proven: balanced journal entries, invoice lifecycle and payment integration implemented, payout flows and escrow handling tested and signed proofs published.
 Final approver: **Ryan (SuperAdmin)**.
-Security Engineer and Finance lead must review and sign off.
+Finance Lead and Security Engineer must sign off.

 ## # Next single step
-Create `deployment.md` for Finance (one file).
-When you’re ready, reply **“next”** and I’ll give the exact content for that single file.
+Create `deployment.md` describing the isolated topology, DB encryption, signing proxy details, and reconciliation/export tooling.
+When ready, reply **“next-finance”** and I’ll produce the file.

----

-End of README.